 Listen to your audience tell you their stories.
 Identify the problems they are facing.
 Gather facts.
 Find the best solution.
 Present it to them.
 Let them decide.
 Goad them to make small steps.

 Okay.
-That last paragraph contains the steps in delivering persuasive speeches.
+That last paragraph contains the steps for delivering persuasive speeches.
 Write them down.
 It works for me.
 It will probably work for you.

 Persuasive speeches work when your audience trusts you.
 You can build trust by helping your audience solve their problems right there in the room.

-In persuasive speeches, you do this when you tell them their stories, frame the problem for them, and help them thirst for change.
+In persuasive speeches, you do this when you tell them their stories, frame the problem for them, and help their thirst for change.

 Then you move them to how.
-You will show solutions, the benefits of solutions and make them do small steps (while in the room).
-The real success of a persuasive speech is when your audience no longer asks the whys but wants to know how to get started with the hows.
+You will show solutions, the benefits of solutions, and make them do small steps (while in the room).
+The real success of a speech that persuades is when your audience no longer asks the whys but wants to know how to get started with the hows.